Secure attachment beats genetic disposition in ADHD.

 -

-Caring brood care in rat pups during the first week causes methylation of promoters involved in the expression of genes that positively influence stress responses and behavior throughout life.3
+Caring brood care in rat pups in the first week causes methylation of promoters involved in the expression of genes that positively influence stress responses and behavior throughout life.3

-In genetically identical rats, different brood care alone showed different expression of stress systems:- Rat pups that received little grooming and physical attention from their mothers developed lower levels of the transcription factor NGFI-A (also called EGR1) in the hippocampus.
-This caused increased methylation and thereby lower expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.4
+In genetically identical rats, only different brood care showed a different expression of the stress systems:- Rat pups that received little grooming and physical attention from their mothers developed lower levels of the transcription factor NGFI-A (also known as EGR1) in the hippocampus.
+This resulted in increased methylation and thus lower expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.4

-Lower GR expression level in the hippocampus correlated in adulthood with4- Elevated basal glucocorticoid levels (in mice: corticosterone, in humans: cortisol)
+A lower GR expression level in the hippocampus correlated in adulthood with4- Increased basal glucocorticoid level (in mice: corticosterone, in humans: cortisol)

 - Excessive cortisol stress response